Lemongrass Sour Soup

 - Ripe and concentrated tamarind paste adds sour and a fruity notes to the soup.
 In Cambodia, acidity for the soup comes from many source including: young tamarind leaves, tamarind flowers, green tamarind fruit, ambarella (kuntout) leaves , feroniella lucida (krawsankg) fruit, schleichera (pongro) berries, and even green mango.
 Each of these sour leaves, flowers, fruit and berries brings out their own unique flavor in the soup.
 The decision of which sour ingredient to use most often depends on seasonal availability.
 Many times the soup is made just for the taste of certain kind of sourness before its season is over.
 Since ripe tamarind can be preserved year round, it is the most common recipe for the soup, especially when cooking with beef.

 - Water spinach is wild, abundant and available year round in Cambodia.
 During the monsoon season, water spinach is most tender and luscious, it grows mostly under flood water in the rice fields or near a lake.
 During the dry season it grows like ground cover with short and tender tops packed with sap and strong flavor.
 Thus, during the dry season most people would rather make the soup with other vegetables such as kai choy, or mustard greens.
+You can also add other variety of vegetable into the soup along with the water spinach.
+They include pearl eggplants, Thai eggplants, jalapenos, and celery.
 If you have to use vegetables other than water spinach, reduce the prahok to one tablespoon.
 For some reason water spinach sucks up the prahok flavor, leaving the soup less bold.